-We all know that to become a successful writer you need good time management and self-discipline.
-But award-winning writer and coach, Russell Brownlee says there’s a secret to creating a “bloody-minded commitment” to writing, and it all starts with desire.
+We know that to become a successful writer you need good time management and self-discipline.
+But award-winning writer and creativity coach Russel Brownlee says there’s a secret to creating a “bloody-minded commitment” to writing, and it all starts with desire.

 With his passionate outburst of, “It’s not cool to be a writer, it’s really f**king difficult!”
 I knew I was going to get honesty from Russel.